TheArturthur/CoppermindScraper/Cosmere/Freyja Marten.md

 FM is tall and skinny, around 185 centimeters in height.
 She has short blond hair, that she will sometimes pin back with glittery barrettes.
 FM has subtle Nordic physical features and shares a name with the  from Nordic mythology, indicating that she likely has Northern European heritage.
 She has a slight accent which is associated with the people of the [[Deep caverns\|deep caverns]], and sometimes speaks in a formalized manner and proper tone.
-She is fashionable and and wears new and pristine clothing, courtesy of her family's wealth.
+She is fashionable and wears new and pristine clothing, courtesy of her family's wealth.
 Her regular [[DDF\|DDF]] uniform is well tailored, and she is able to look fashionable in a flight suit.
 When not in uniform she enjoys wearing feminine clothing such as blouses and skirts.
 FM wears her emotions on her sleeve, is rather perceptive, and good at reading others.
 She is highly confident and unafraid to speak her mind, nor is she opposed to skirting or breaking the rules.
 This confidence, along with her refined and poised manner, makes FM appear older than the rest of her flight.
 She can be a perfectionist and dislikes her own shortcomings, even when she is doing better than her classmates.
 FM is more conservative when presented with risky choices, choosing to take the safer option.
 She may do this as a statement against the strong risk taking attitude promoted by the DDF.
 She's is a people person who is often the instigator of group trips off the base, and also enjoys reading.